The Story So Far (band): Style

 Under Soil and Dirt (2011), What You Don't See (2013), and The Story So Far (2015) have all been described as pop-punk.
 With their fourth album, Proper Dose (2018), marking a departure from pop punk and saw the band incorporating indie rock into their sound.
 The Story So Far has also been described as having an "edgier" take on pop punk, due to their frequent incorporation of hardcore punk and punk rock elements in their music.

+They cite influences including Title Fight, Set Your Goals, the Matches, Blink-182, Boxcar Racer, New Found Glory, First To Leave, the Fullblast, Living with Lions, Such Gold, Dillinger Four, Into It Over It, Lifetime, Comeback Kid, Guns Up, Thursday, Taking Back Sunday, Dr. Dre, Mac Dre and the Crestside rappers, Bob Marley, Mike Kinsella, Rush and Rocky Vatoloto.